rilwanfit/api-platform-guide/docs/Serialization.md

 However, for performance reasons, It is possible to embed related API resource in the parent resource and which allow customization too.

 Code: https://github.com/rilwanfit/api-platform-learning/commit/5d0cd3de4fd99a78e5cd176e631e400a050ed952

+### How to expose computed values in the API resource

+It is possible to expose a result of a method in API resource.